gustavom2998/learning_rust/rust_book/2_guessing_game/4_repetition.md

 ## Exit Clause

-We can break our app by typing in anything that isn't a number, but Ideally we want the game to properly exit when the user gets the answer correct.
+We can break our app by typing in anything that isn't a number, but ideally, we want the game to properly exit when the user gets the answer correct.

 We can do this by adding a block of code to the Equals comparison operation.
 We can then add the `break` keyword to break out of the loop.
 After adding this, our program will also end since there is no more code to process within the main function.
-Here a snippet with the updated code:
+Here is a snippet with the updated code:

 ```rust
 loop {